 Talk to Anyone Who Is Contributing

-Say you and your partner are planning to pay for the majority of your wedding yourselves but your parents or grandparents want to chip in or pay for certain elements of the wedding, such as the dress or the bar.
-Before you and your partner set your final all-in number, talk to anyone who has expressed interest in helping you out and figure out exactly how much they want to contribute.
-That way, you can either subtract that number from you and your partner’s contribution (meaning, you’ll pay less than you originally thought) or you can allocate the money you’re saving into another area of the wedding.
+Before you and your partner set your final numbers, talk to anyone who has expressed interest in helping fund your wedding and figure out exactly how much they want to contribute.
+That way, you can either subtract that number from you and your partner’s contribution–meaning you’ll pay less than you initially thought–or you can allocate the money you’re saving into another area of the wedding.

-If your parents or grandparents haven’t brought up the money subject by the time you’re ready to start creating your budget, don’t be afraid to ask in a polite and respectful way!
-If you approach the subject out of curiosity rather than with the expectation that they pitch in, they will totally understand.
-(Just prepared for the possibility that they might not be able to contribute anything.)
+If your parents or grandparents haven’t brought up money by the time you’re ready to start creating your budget, don’t be afraid to ask in a polite and respectful way.
+If you approach the subject out of curiosity rather than with the expectation that they pitch in, they will be more likely to understand where you are coming from.
+Be prepared for the possibility that they might not be able to contribute anything.

-Once you have your personal numbers, combine them with any contributions you’ll be getting from family members, and you’ve got a budget to start working with!
+Once you have your numbers, combine them with any contributions you’ll be getting from family members, and you’ve got a budget to start working with.

 Determine Your Guest Count

 Unless you’ve decided to elope, the greatest impact on your budget is your guest count.
 It will determine your venue size and your food and alcohol budget since you’ll likely pay per person.
 If you’re on a really tight budget, this is where it’s most important to be strategic and follow narrow down your wedding guest list to ensure you can afford your other must-haves.

 Even if you’re not on a tight budget, take some time to think about what size wedding you really want.
 Then think about the financials in terms of how much you and your partner want to allocate to catering and how that breaks down per-person.
 From there, you should be able to budget out multiple scenarios with varying guest counts and choose the one you like the most.